 We believe that Mathematics is an essential tool for life.
 We strive to develop great mathematicians, who use their fluency, reasoning and problem solving skills with confidence, throughout their school career and into their adult life.
 You can find a copy of the Calculation Policy that we use here.

 This is the first official year of school for primary pupils and it is also known as the Early Years Foundation Stage (EYFS).
 The DfE has a statutory framework for the EYFS.
 At our school, the curriculum for Reception pupils is based on this framework and comprises seven key learning areas.
 The Prime Areas of learning are Communication and Language, Physical Development, and Personal, Social and Emotional Development.
 There are also four Specific Areas, which are Literacy, Mathematics, Understanding the World, and Expressive Arts and Design.
-You can find out more about these learning areas on pages 7-12 of the DfE’s statutory framework publication.
+You can find out more about these learning areas on pp. 7-12 of the DfE's statutory framework publication.

-In addition to this framework, we prepare our pupils for the Core Knowledge Curriculum by introducing a variety of important knowledge-based topics in Reception.
+In addition to this framework, we prepare our pupils for the Primary Knowledge Curriculum by introducing a variety of important knowledge-based topics in Reception.
 This means that our Reception pupils learn about notable events, people and places, such as the Magna Carta, Henry Moore and Ernest Shackleton.
 This approach is unique in Reception, however, we have the highest aspirations for all our pupils and they duly rise to the challenge.

-Key Stage 1 (Years 1 and 2) and Key stage 2 (Years 3 to 6)
+Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3 to 6)

 In Key Stages 1 and 2, we teach daily English, Mathematics and Reading lessons.
-In addition to these core elements of the curriculum, we use our Core Knowledge Curriculum specifically to teach Geography, History, Science and Visual Arts.
+In addition to these core elements of the curriculum, we use our Primary Knowledge Curriculum specifically to teach Geography, History, Science and Visual Arts.
 You can find out more about the content of each of these areas, in each year group, here.
 Our pupils take enormous pride in their learning and in the presentation of their work; this is supported by daily Handwriting lessons, which begin in Reception.
 Scholarship is highly valued at our school; we believe all our pupils are scholars and we refer to them daily as such.
 We hold a weekly Scholars’ Assembly, where teaching staff choose a Scholar of the Week to receive an accolade in front of the whole school, which reinforces the importance of hard work and perseverance.

 Religious Education (RE)

 We believe that it is vital for all our pupils to learn from and about religion, so that they can understand the world around them.
 Through religious education, pupils develop their knowledge of the world faiths, and their understanding and awareness of the beliefs, values and traditions of other individuals, societies, communities and cultures.
 We encourage our pupils to ask questions about the world and to reflect on their own beliefs, values and experiences.
 We use the London Borough of Hammersmith and Fulham’s Religious Education curriculum, in order to deliver weekly RE lessons to all our pupils, from Reception up to Year 6.
-You can see our curriculum overview for RE here.

 Personal Development, Behaviour and Welfare: Core Virtues and Values